timfenney/kvs/README.md

 `kvs remove [key]`
 removes the value, if any, stored for the given key from the store

-`kvs init`
-blows away any existing data if present, and creates a fresh store

 Approach - Coding
 -----------------